HIV/AIDS and the Workplace

 There is no cure for HIV or AIDS.
 There are no clear symptoms of HIV.
 Some people may have flu-like symptoms for a few days after they have contracted HIV.

-HIV spreads from person to person in the following body fluids:
+HIV spreads from person to person through the following body fluids:

 - Anal secretions